Out-of-Sight Embodied Agents: Multimodal Tracking, Sensor Fusion, and Trajectory Forecasting

 \begin{IEEEbiography}[{ }]{Yi Xu, Student Member, IEEE} received the BS and MS degrees from Xi’an Jiaotong University in 2017 and 2020 respectively.
 Currently he is working toward the PhD degree with Northeastern University.
 His current research interests are machine learning, computer vision, pattern recognition, and their applications to intelligent systems. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yun Fu, IEEE Fellow} Yun (Raymond) Fu is widely-renowned AI expert, distinguished professor, and a successful serial entrepreneur.
-He received the Ph.D. degree in Electrical and Computer Engineering from the University of Illinois at Urbana-Champaign.
-He is Distinguished Professor affiliated with both College of Engineering and the Khoury College of Computer Sciences at Northeastern University.
-He has authored more than 500 scientific publications as well as over 40 patented inventions.
-He received 7 Prestigious Young Investigator Awards from NAE, ONR, ARO, IEEE, INNS, UIUC, Grainger Foundation; 12 Best Paper Awards from IEEE, ACM, IAPR, SPIE, SIAM; many major Industrial Awards from Google, Amazon, Samsung, Adobe, JPMorgan Chase, NEC, Snap, Cisco, Toyota, MERL, PicsArt, Konica Minolta, Zebra, and Mathworks, etc. He is Member of Academia Europaea (MAE), Member of European Academy of Sciences and Arts, Fellow of National Academy of Inventors (NAI), Fellow of AAAI, IEEE, AAAS, AIMBE, IAPR, OSA, SPIE, and AAIA; a Lifetime Distinguished Member of ACM, Lifetime Senior Member of AAAI and Institute of Mathematical Statistics, member of ACM Future of Computing Academy, Global Young Academy, AAAS, and INNS.
-He is currently an Associate Editor of the ACM Transactions on Knowledge Discovery from Data (TKDD) and IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI). \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Yun (Raymond) Fu, IEEE Fellow} is a Member of Academia Europaea and the European Academy of Sciences and Arts, a Fellow of the National Academy of Inventors (NAI), IEEE, ACM, AAAI, AAAS, AIMBE, IAPR, OSA, SPIE, and AAIA.
+He received the Ph.D. degree in Electrical and Computer Engineering from the University of Illinois at Urbana–Champaign.
+He is a Distinguished Professor affiliated with both the College of Engineering and the Khoury College of Computer Sciences at Northeastern University.
+He has authored more than 500 scientific publications and holds over 40 patents.
+His honors include seven Prestigious Young Investigator Awards (from NAE, ONR, ARO, IEEE, INNS, UIUC, and the Grainger Foundation), twelve Best Paper Awards (from IEEE, ACM, IAPR, SPIE, and SIAM), and major industrial awards from Google, Amazon, Samsung, Adobe, JPMorgan Chase, NEC, Snap, Cisco, Toyota, MERL, PicsArt, Konica Minolta, Zebra, and MathWorks.
+He is a Lifetime Senior Member of AAAI and the Institute of Mathematical Statistics, and has served on the ACM Future of Computing Academy, the Global Young Academy, AAAS, and INNS. \end{IEEEbiography}